The parenthood effect in urban mobility: Results

 \section{Results}

-We begin by characterising the spatial distribution of amenities and population (\ie, travellers) within the 17 United States metropolitan areas included in our study (see Methods and Tab.~\ref{tab:data} for the details).
+We begin by characterising the spatial distribution of amenities and population (\ie, travellers) within the 17 United States metropolitan areas (also referred to as CBSAs) included in our study (see Methods and Table~\ref{tab:data} for details).
+To this aim, using spatial information theory, we computed a quantity named \emph{diversity}, $H$, ranging from 0 to 1 (see Methods).
+A value of $H = 0$ indicates complete spatial concentration, where a given feature is present in only a single zone.
+Conversely, $H = 1$ indicates perfect spatial homogeneity, with the feature evenly distributed across all zones.
+Intermediate values of $H$ reflect non-homogeneous spatial distributions, with lower (higher) values signifying greater concentration (dispersion).

 Looking at the distribution of amenities (Figure~\ref{fig:spatial_characterisation}A), we notice that the values of diversity, $H$, span approximately between 0.1 and 0.6.
 Such a range of values indicates that metropolitan areas like Baltimore and Pittsburgh have (on average) more inhomogeneously distributed amenities than, for instance, Atlanta and New York.
-Such inhomogeneity hinges marginally on the type of amenity considered (\eg, leisure), whereas it seems to depend more on the number of zones into which the metropolitan area is divided.
+Such inhomogeneity depends marginally on the type of amenity considered (\eg, leisure), whereas it seems to depend more on the number of zones into which the metropolitan area is divided.
 In fact, metropolitan areas with more zones exhibit more homogeneous distributions, as confirmed by the analysis of the bootstrapped values of $H$.
-For instance, for the New York area (Figure~\ref{fig:spatial_characterisation}B) we have found that \emph{work} and \emph{residential} amenities are more inhomogeneously distributed than amenities classified as \emph{education} or \emph{services} (see Methods and Supplementary Material for more details).
+For instance, for the New York area (Figure~\ref{fig:spatial_characterisation}B), we have found that \emph{work} and \emph{residential} amenities are more inhomogeneously distributed than amenities classified as \emph{education} or \emph{services} (see Methods and Supplementary Materials for more details).